By Bonnie Feldman, DDS, MBA and Ellen M. Martin

 New published data indicates that changes in the symbiotic and dysbiotic interactions of the core and variable microbiome are associated with a number of autoimmune diseases, as shown below.

 Changes in the oral microbiome due to the host’s environment, genetic susceptibility, diet, and smoking may contribute to the pathogenesis of Sjogren’s syndrome, rheumatoid arthritis, systemic lupus, erythematosus, and Crohn’s disease.
+(Read here to find out the microbiome’s role in these diseases.)
 There is a delicate balance between the immune system and the composition of microbiota leading to dysbiosis, or microbial imbalance, and autoimmune progression (8).

 Interested in delve deeper into the role of the oral microbiome in autoimmune health?
 Explore this curated bibliography of recent research publications.